prakharmrsl/easypcceo.github.io/pages/budget-pcs/budget-pcs.md

 Then use the provided screws to secure the motherboard to the stand-offs on all sides of the board.
 Ta-da, you’ve installed your motherboard!

 ![screwing in your motherboard](/img/pc-guide/screwing-in-motherboard.jpg){: .img-middle}

+Remember that you don't need a super fancy motherbaord for gaming (more on that here) so you don't need to spend hundreds of dollars on a motherboard unless you want to flex your wallet.
+Check out our full guide about motherboards' impact on gaming performance [here](/does-motherboard-matter-gaming/).

 ### Graphics Card